-Credit Risk
+Credit risk

 North has exposure to credit risk, which is the risk that a counterparty will be unable to pay amounts in full when due.
 Investment related counterparty risk within the collective investment vehicles is managed through the investment restrictions contained within the prospectus applicable to each fund.
-Within the discretionary portfolio, it is managed through the investment guidelines issued to the fixed income manager.